sshark/thrillingbytes/Looking at A Monad Through An Example.md

 val (error2, value2) = div(10, 0)   // ("/ by zero", 0)

-// repeat the same code block (C) with error1 replace by error2
+// repeat the (C) if-else with error1 replace by error2
 ```

 The second part of the extraction logic conflicts with [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.
 Yes, we can refactor (C) into,